reachsrirams/openstack-scripts/README.md

 #### Platform supported - Ubuntu
 #### OpenStack version - Juno

-#### Important Note ####
+#### Important Notes ####
-The installation installs only Open vSwitch packages by default.
+1. The installation installs only Open vSwitch packages by default.
 Installing Linux bridge can be done using a utility script provided in `util` directory.
+2. The Nova configuration includes a setting to use `AllHostsFilter` as the default filter for scheduler.
+If you want the default filters of Nova, remove this entry and restart Nova services on the controller.

 ## How to use the scripts step by step ##